-Shelly also credits Ken and Nickie Ware, world-renowned neuro physical therapists from the gold coast, Australia, who have both worked with Noah on his body’s amazing ability to heal self.”
+Shelly also credits Ken and Nickie Ware, world-renowned neuro physical therapists from the Gold Coast, Australia, who have both worked with Noah on his body’s amazing ability to heal itself.

 Shelly and Rob donate gifts and send updates on their son’s health to their close-knit medical circle every holiday and for every major milestone.
 At the center of the collective effort is Noah himself, who is now 8 years old and already accomplished.